xhroch01/DE2-project/README.md

 <a name="objectives"></a>

 ## Project objectives
-The main objective is to implement temperature mearusing and controlling the greenhouse
+The main objective is to implement techniques to control greenhouse.
+Explained by diagrams below.

 ### Scheme:

    ![your figure](IMAGES/celkoveschema.PNG)